cavo789/composer-addon-vscode/README.md

 ![Banner](./banner.svg)

-This little utility will help you when writing and maintaining your composer.json file.
+This utility will help you when writing and maintaining your `composer.json` file.
+It will also help by linting your file against [http://json.schemastore.org/composer](http://json.schemastore.org/composer) and notify you if your file isn't valid.

 ## How to use